thomas0809/MolScribe/README.md

-# Robust Molecular Image Generation
+# Robust Molecular Image Recognition
 This is the codebase for robust molecular image recognition. (under review)

 ## Data